This is a collection of frequently asked questions about our Bike & Boat tours.

 Yes!
-As on any ExperiencePlus! trip we will have our van/vehicles along to support travelers, provide water and snacks and carry tired riders.
+On Bike & Boat tours, we will have vehicles along to support travelers, provide water and snacks, and carry tired riders.
 Read more about the Bike & Boat tour style.

 Rivers and canals will not cause any discernible movement to the boat.
 There are no waves.

 We will be moored during the night.
-We occasionally move in the early morning (e.g. between 6:30 a.m. and 8 a.m.), depending on the daily logistics.
+We occasionally move in the early morning, depending on the daily logistics.

 Your standard suitcase (around 24 inches/61 cm) will usually fit under the bed.
 If it’s not a hard-shell, that’s even better.
 In general, we recommend traveling light.
-You can find more tips and information on our Packing Lists.
+Find packing tips and guidelines on our Packing Lists.

 Yes.
 The cabins will be cleaned regularly and you can get fresh towels like at a hotel.